rrusk/DancePracticeMusicPlayer/README.md

 The GUI should look similar to this on Linux, MacOS and Windows desktops:
 ![music_player-202501121253](https://github.com/user-attachments/assets/945f7752-3132-4787-8954-595252907a2e)

+The three buttons with icons are used to play/pause, stop and replay the currently selected song.
+The scrollable playlist is also clickable and will play whichever song is selected in any order desired.
+The progress bar is also clickable and can be repositioned within the song.

+If a new playlist is desired, click on the "New Playlist" button and a different playlist using the currently selected practice type will be loaded.
+The "Music Settings" button is used for further configuration.

 ## Here\'s a breakdown of the code: